nsykim/rrl_reimplementation/README.md

         %cd rrl_reimplementation
         !pip install -r requirements.tx
         ```
+    - Manual Set Up:
+        -  Download the repository
+        -  Import the repository into a colab session
+        -  In a new cell, run ```!cd rrl_reimplementation```
+- Copy and paste the main.py file into the colab session
 -  Run the cell containing main.py

 ### Information:
 - logging information can be found in logs/log.txt